openstack/python-troveclient/README.rst

          resize-flavor       Resizes the flavor of an instance. resize-volume       Resizes the volume size of an instance. restart             Restarts an instance.
-         root-enable         Enables root for an instance.
-         root-show           Shows 'root enabled' status of an instance. secgroup-add-rule   Creates a security group rule.
+         root-enable         Enables root for an instance and resets if already exists. root-show           Gets status if root was ever enabled for an instance. secgroup-add-rule   Creates a security group rule.
          secgroup-delete-rule
                              Deletes a security group rule.